-That quietness is flow.
+That quality is flow.

 What Is Flow in Shadowboxing?

-There are two sides to this.
+There are two sides worth understanding here.

 Benefits of Improving Flow Through Shadowboxing